 There is seriously no better way to fall head-over-heels with your new country than to wander around and explore it!
 Take city trips, go to special events, and take advantage of the place you are!

 Okay, so this one might seem a little strange, and it’s definitely not necessary – but hear me out; if you have a bunch of “friends” on Facebook (you know, those ones you hardly ever talk to but can’t bring yourself to unfriend?), what better way to spread the news of your move than with a big ol’ cliche’d Facebook update?
 This will let people know you’re no longer in the area, and will give people a reason to reach out to you and ask how it’s going.
 Which, in turn, will give you a reason to brag about how awesome your new place is!

 DECORATE YOUR NEW DIGS

 Decorating your place might be the last thing on your mind when you’ve just spend a bunch of money on visas, flights and shipping all your things – but it’s a serious mood-booster to come home to a place that reflects who you are.
 Decorate your new place the way you want, and every time you walk through the door you’ll be welcomed home.

 INVITE PEOPLE OVER

 Inviting friends and family to take a trip to visit your new country is definitely a whole new level of feeling at home.
 Having two parts of yourself (your old home and your new home) come together is incredible and kind of strange, but in an awesome way.
-Recently, both my sister and mother stayed in Belgium for longer period of time and having two people who mean so much to me see where I lived and how I lived in this new country made living here feel that much more authentic.
+Recently, both my sister and mother stayed in Belgium for a longer period of time and having two people who mean so much to me see where I lived and how I lived in this new country made living here feel that much more authentic.